JuanCarvajal12/GenericAPI/README.md

    * I hosted the servers (database+cache server and api server) as DigitalOcean Droplets.

 ----
 Should review lessons 33, 35, 36 and 37 eventually if necessary.
+Altough not implemented, also saw:

+* Load balancing

 Eventually, I might make an extremely verbose documentation to the code here contained, only to have a better understanding of everything if I see fit.
 Eventually, I might make an extremely verbose documentation to the code here contained, only to have a better understanding of everything if I see fit.